Cheezmeister/jamboot/README.pl.md

 This document doubles as a bootstrapping script in literate Perl.

-CMake was really slick when it came out, but it hasn't aged well.
-Its real selling point is/was the ability to detect common libraries out of the box, but in practice that's rarely the case.
+CMake has problems detecting SDL2 and GLEW.
 OpenGL itself is usually detected fine, but that's about it.

 Let's generate a `FindGLEW.cmake` and a `FindSDL2.cmake`.